epsi-rns/epsi-rns.github.io/_includes/post/2017/08/topics-docker.md

 ### Main Topics

-This is one article of a package management series
+This is one topic of a package management series

 [[ Debian - APT ]][local-debian]
 [[ openSUSE - Zypper ]][local-opensuse]